okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/user-types/index.md

 Creates a new User Type.
 A `default` User Type is automatically created with your org, and you can add another nine User Types for a maximum of 10.

 Okta periodically updates the default schema template used for new orgs.
 New User Types are based on the most up-to-date template.
-This means the properties that a new User Type is initialized with are not necessarily the same properties that your default type have received.
+This means the properties that a new User Type is initialized with aren't necessarily the same properties that your default type received.

->**Note:** If you have modified your default schema, those changes are not going to propagate into this new User Type.
+>**Note:** If you modified your default schema, those changes won't propagate into this new User Type.

 ##### Request Parameters